keyboard help

 Math and other Symbols

-Word's math equation editor which can compose complex equations is available on the Insert menu - object.
-If it is not installed, you may have to uninstall Word and reinstall Word with the editor.
+Word's Equation Editor is available on the Insert menu in the Symbol section.
 Purchasing a more convenient math editor such as Math Type is advised for those who write equations often.

-Word Perfect has spell checking, thesaurus, grammar, and hyphenation for numerous languages as well as these useful tips.
+Word Perfect has spell checking, thesaurus, grammar, and hyphenation for numerous languages.
 Another feature is creating a custom keyboard.
 However, the remapped keyboard may only work within the WordPerfect application.

 The Web and HTML tags: If writing directly in HTML code, the tags for special characters are relatively intuitive.
 They start with & and end with a semi-colon .
 Examples are &euro; for €, &ouml; for ö, &Ouml; for Ö, &ntilde; for ñ, &egrave; for è, &eacute; for é, &lt; for < (less than), &gt; for > (greater than), &amp; for &, &nbsp; for non-breaking space, and &copy; for ©.ASCII numerical codes (such as &#128; for the Euro) are also available on the chart. for complete lists.